Sudio Regent headphones review. In the crowded world of wireless Bluetooth headphones, how does this retro-inspired Swedish product fare?

 Home Music Production/Practicing

 Because of the subtler sound profile, I wouldn’t be using the Regent when programming or recording music on my keyboards.
 In these situations, I need sound to be as unembellished as possible.
-Apart from that, I foresee it being great for drilling.
+Apart from that, though, I foresee it being great for drilling.
 You know, when I’m just repeating and repeating something to get the hang of it.
 The reasons for this are largely the same as what I’ve mentioned under Street Listening.

 Keen to own the Sudio Regent?
 Head over to the official Sudio website today to place an order.
 You’ll enjoy a 15 per cent discount if you quote my discount code, scribblinggeek